 San Antonio Recovery Center treats all kinds of addictions, including ones associated with prescription drug use.
 In our addiction treatment center, we offer:

 We know that the best approach to prescription drug addiction treatment is to provide individual care plans designed to fit each person.
 Recovery from addiction requires a full spectrum of care that focuses on physical, mental, and spiritual health.
-It’s not enough to focus just on mental health or physical addiction; the right care plan takes a holistic approach.
+It’s not enough to focus just on mental health or physical addiction.
+In fact, the right care plan takes a holistic approach.

 Get the Help You Need

-Do you or someone you love have a prescription drug addiction?
+Do you or someone you love suffering the long-term effects of prescription drug abuse?
 If so, we want to help you find recovery.
-Give San Antonio Recovery Center a call at 866.957.7885 to find out more about our services.
+Give San Antonio Recovery Center a call at 866.957.7885 or reach out online to find out more about our services.